statichunt/geeky-hugo/exampleSite/content/blog/make-money-on-pinterest.md

 ---
 title: "Earn Money on Pinterest"
-description: "Find out how to make money on Pinterest without using a blog or website.
-Learn how to get started by utilizing six steps."
+description: "Learn how to make money on Pinterest without a blog or website.
+Follow six actionable steps to start earning online using affiliate links, products, and services."
 date: "2020-10-08T18:19:25+06:00"
 image: "images/post/earn-on-pinterest.jpg"
 categories: ["social media"]